 Anticipate regular updates, patches, and ongoing maintenance to ensure the software remains up-to-date and secure.
 Software providers with a responsive support team, or auto-update functionality, will help make this seamless on your end.

-Continue onboarding and training
+Continue Onboarding and Training

 As your chosen solution develops new functionality, it’s essential to keep your bankers making the most of the software in the long-term.
 In partnership with your vendor, aim to run regular training sessions to accommodate new users (such as incoming graduates or interns), and update old users on new improvements.